sendinblue/APIv3-ruby-library/docs/ListsApi.md

   modified_since: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Filter (urlencoded) the contacts modified after a given UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ).
 Prefer to pass your timezone in date-time format for accurate result.
   limit: 50, # Integer | Number of documents per page
   offset: 0, # Integer | Index of the first document of the page
-  sort: 'desc' # String | Sort the results in the ascending/descending order of record creation }
+  sort: 'desc' # String | Sort the results in the ascending/descending order of record creation.
+Default order is **descending** if `sort` is not passed
+}

 begin